 If your travel plans include the French Riviera, Nice Airport is the one you’ll most likely fly into.
 It’s the third-busiest airport in the country, thanks to its role as the main entry point to glamorous coastal cities like Cannes, Monaco, and Saint-Tropez.

 Booking flight tickets online to Nice makes sense if you’re heading south.
-The airport welcomes over 14 million passengers annually and connects to dozens of European cities as well as international destinations.
+The airport welcomes over 14 million passengers annually and connects to dozens of European cities and international destinations.

 What makes Nice stand out?